PolscienceAntwerp/PolscienceAntwerp.github.io/content/post/2022_09_27_post/index.md

 This call delivers you a data frame with (at least) the following columns:

-* id_fact: unique identifier linking to the specific parliamentary activity the document is associated with (in this example, the written question)
+* id_fact: unique identifier linking to the specific parliamentary activity the document is associated with (here, the written question)
+* publicatiedatum: date the document was published
 * text: each row in this column contains the text contained in the document

 The data frame can be manipulated further to make it ready for text analysis.
 First, matching the data frame with the `details` of its associated written questions is possible via `id_fact`.